rasul-isk/Graphical-Output-and-SFML/README.md

-# Graphical output and SFML exercises
+# Graphical Output and SFML exercises
 Tasks:

 1) Write a program to read in numerical data from a text file.